eclipse-theia/theia-cloud/documentation/Architecture.md

 The Java operator is created via a dependency injection module.
 We provide a library (`org.eclipse.theia.cloud.operator`), as well as a default implementation (`org.eclipse.theia.cloud.defaultoperator`) for the operator.
 The library can be used to create a operator customized to your use cases.
-The default implementation is meant as an example for basic deployment use cases and is used in our demos.
+The default implementation is a production-ready operator that handles most use cases on most cloud providers out of the box and is used in our demos.
+If customization is needed, it also serves as an example of how to utilize the operator library.

 The following diagram sketches the basic idea.